Committee

 Jennifer Johns is a Reader in International Business in the School of Management, University of Bristol, with interdisciplinary research interests centred on network approaches to economic development, entrepreneurship and innovation.
 Her current research focuses on transparency in cocoa and garments supply chains and the Modern Slavery act and the transformation of global production networks through the increased adoption of additive manufacturing (3D printing).
 [Webpage]

-Ordinary Members (Diversity and Equity role) – Sarah Marie Hall and Rhiannon Pugh
+Ordinary Members – Sarah Marie Hall and Rhiannon Pugh

 Sarah Marie Hall